Master's Degree – Two Summers

 The Two-Summer MA Program is a challenging program that offers selected candidates the opportunity to develop the knowledge and skills necessary to lead independent schools in America and abroad.

 It allows educators to pursue studies over the course of two intensive summer sessions and undertake site-based research projects and practica at their school of employment during the intervening year.
 A capstone project is completed after the second summer.
-The program draws prominent faculty from throughout the university including Columbia University School of Law and the School of International and Public Affairs as well as Teachers College.
+The program draws prominent faculty from throughout the university including Columbia University School of Law as well as Teachers College.

 Candidates are selected from among sitting administrators and aspiring school leaders with a minimum of three years head teaching experience in independent schools.
 Because there is considerable collaboration with the sponsoring school, Leadership Academy students must be endorsed by their respective Heads of School.
 Sponsoring schools are asked to consider granting some release time to allow students to do research and practica during the academic year.
 In some cases, schools also agree to help fund the student's degree program or fund forgivable loans.